IHE/ITI.Topologies/topologies.md

   Such relationships do not have implications on document sharing connectivity.
   - member - This code indicates a type of non-ownership relationship between entities (encompasses partnerships, collaboration, joint ventures, etc.)
   - Other codes shall not be used
-- If the Organization represents a community with a HomeCommunityID, it shall have its HomeCommunityID as an identifer where identifer.type.code is HCID and identifer.type.system is https://example.com/IDCodes
+- If the Organization represents a community with a HomeCommunityID, it shall have its HomeCommunityID as an identifier where identifier.type.code is HCID and identifier.type.system is https://example.com/IDCodes
 - All Organization Resources shall have a business identifier.

 ### Single Route Directory